louwrentius/fio-plot/README.md

 [histogram]: 4

 ### A note about queue depths
-Many SSD vendors report really high IOPs performance numbers, beyond 100.000 IOPs for a single SSDs.
-Those numbers are always obtained with very high queue depths of 32 or higher.
+Many SSD vendors report really high IOPs performance numbers, beyond 100.000 IOPs for a single SSD.
+Those numbers are always obtained using a queue depth of 32 or higher.

 ![queuedepthlowhigh01][queuedepthlowhigh01]